KansasCityWomeninTechnology/CodingAndCocktailsWorksheetTools/book/tools-vscode/README.md

 Navigate to [Visual Studio Code download site](https://code.visualstudio.com/download) and click the download button for your Operating System.
 This will start downloading the VS Code installer.
 Run through the installation process.

-When the installation is complete Visual Studio should launch automatically.
+When the installation is complete, launch Visual Studio Code if it didn't open automatically.
 You will see a welcome screen that looks something like this.

 ![](images/vs-code-welcome.png)